ymyke/cardio/README.md

 # Next up

+- Does the screen-switching work in Linux/Bash as well?

+- MVC: Could I have the basic FightVnC, which takes a Controller object, that does the playcard stuff etc. and an Animator object that makes all the animations available that are necessary?
+  - How many methods could really be moved to the Animator class?
+I.e., how many methods use information from the model?
+  - Is the differentiation between methods that have r/o access to the model and ones that have r/w access?
+- In `Card`: Should all the methods that need access to the vnc simply take a vnc object as a paramter?

 - Maybe try new ways of separating MVC?
 Play around w 2 screens...
 - Can we more the business logic to fightvnc and invoke it via super?

 - How can we test Skill.FERTILITY?

+- Bug: When placing a card, it doesn't necessarily have to be placed on the last sacrifice.
+Can be placed somewhere else!

 - Finish fight:
   - Start by creating some computer strategy